telerik/winforms-docs/controls/forms-and-dialogs/toolbarform/getting-started.md

 ![WinForms RadToolbarForm Startup Form](images/winforms-radtoolbarform-start-up-form.png)

-In VB.NET this can be done from the project properties.
+In VB.NET this can be done from the project's properties.

 ![WinForms RadToolbarForm VB Startup Form](images/winforms-radtoolbarform-vb-start-up-form.png)